Shrimp Ceviche

 Ceviche is very healthy — usually no carbs, no saturated fat (and maybe no fat at all, though this shrimp ceviche recipe has healthy fats from the avocado).
 Shrimp is high in protein, and the lime juice provides vitamin C. And it’s low-carb, keto, paleo, and just plain good for you.

-What to Serve With Shrimp Ceviche
+How to Serve Shrimp Ceviche

 Pin this now to find it later